 Drop Safes, often interchangeably referred to as Depository Safes, are special-purpose safes typically used in the retail industry, and by restaurants, churches, and other organizations that frequently handle large amounts of cash and checks.
 These safes feature a drop slot, a depository door, a rotary hopper or some other mechanism such as a drop chute for depositing cash, envelopes, or deposit bags into the drop safe.
-Once a deposit has been made into a depository safe, it cannot be retrieved unless the door to the safe is unlocked.
-The door to the safe can be secured by a wide variety of locking mechanisms, including a single key lock, dual key locks (employee/manager configuration), a dial combination lock, a single-user electronic lock, a multi-user electronic lock, or a fingerprint biometric lock.
+Once a deposit has been made into the safe, it cannot be retrieved unless the door to the safe is unlocked.
+The door to the safe can be secured by a wide variety of locking mechanisms, including a single key lock, dual key locks (two keys required to open safe), a dial combination lock, a single-user electronic lock, a multi-user electronic lock, or a fingerprint biometric lock.
 Except in the case of drop safes designed to be installed in a concrete floor, all drop safes come with pre-drilled anchor holes for securing the safe to a structurally sound object.
 Most drop safes can only be bolted through the base of the safe (i.e., to a floor) and not through the back wall of the safe.
 Anchoring a drop safe through the base of the safe is usually more secure than anchoring it to a wall through the back wall of the safe....[Read More]

-|There are several different types of drop safes:|
+There are several different types of drop safes:

 Small Drop boxes.
 Small Drop boxes are very small safes that feature a small drop slot used for making deposits into the safe.
 The drop slot is located either in the front or the top of the safe.
 Because of their small size and weight, drop boxes usually provide only a minimal degree of security.
 For this reason, these types of safes should only be used for handling a small amount of cash.
 Moreover, and for the reasons already mentioned, it is critically important that small drop boxes be bolted down to a structurally sound surface prior to putting them into operation.
 All safes of this type come with pre-drilled anchor holes for mounting.
 The vast majority of these safes have 4 anchor holes in the bottom of the safe.